 A 2016 study evaluated the impact of a computerized surveillance algorithm and decision support system such as this on sepsis mortality.
 The study assessed - Sepsis Monitor - a highly accurate system that used a combination of change management, computerized surveillance, and mobile point of care alerting to:

 - decrease sepsis mortality by 53% in hospital units where the sepsis initiative was implemented

 - improve alert sensitivity to 95% (effective screening tool) and the specificity to 82% (the sepsis cases were real) when compared to the gold standard of physician chart review

-- fire earlier alerts in the course of sepsis so that rapid and effective treatment algorithms could be implemented
+- firing early alerts in the course of sepsis so that rapid and effective treatment algorithms could be implemented

 - improve clinician utilization by providing a Clinical Decision Support system that incorporates the complexities of a patient’s presentation

 A highly-complex condition to diagnose and treat, sepsis is a prime target for technological intervention beyond the EHR.
 However, as is true in most forms of health IT, not all solutions are equal.
-Despite the early nature of this market, there are solutions, like POC Advisor, that have a track record of delivering provable and repeatable outcomes reducing sepsis mortality, morbidity and cost of care.
+Despite the early nature of this market, there are solutions, like Sepsis Monitor, that can support care teams in delivering improved sepsis outcomes, including mortality, morbidity, and cost of care.